Number1Boss/96-Supra-Turbo-Build/README.md

 * Brakes: Lexus LS400
 \* tbd: to be determined

+#General Milestones
+1. Get motor running on MegaSquirt ecu
+2. Get turbo parts fitted and tested (no manifold connection)
+3. Plumb turbo and tune for positive manifold pressure (max 350-400 hp)
+4. Change to thicker head gasket and add injectors/other supporting mods for 600hp

-#I am currently working on: Megasquirt wiring plan, Inputs and Outputs
+#I am currently working on:
+Megasquirt wiring plan, Inputs and Outputs

 #More to come, I've only just started!
 Most of the planning occurs in PLAN.gan which is a GANTT chart breakdown of all the steps needed for the build.